tanikina/claim-verification-nlp/index.md

     <details>
     <summary>Summary</summary>

-    The paper proposes to bypass the explicit retrieval process and introduces <b>a system that retrieves evidences in a generative way<b>.
+    The paper proposes to bypass the explicit retrieval process and introduces <b>a system that retrieves evidences in a generative way</b>.
 It exploits a transformer-based encoder–decoder architecture, pre-trained with a language modeling objective and fine-tuned to generate document titles and evidence sentence identifiers jointly.

-    <b>Advantages:<b>
+    <b>Advantages:</b>
      <ul>
      <li>Memory and computational cost is greatly reduced because the document index is eliminated and the heavy ranking process is replaced by a light generative process</li>
      <li>This approach considers the dependency information, which contributes to improving the consistency and eliminating duplication among the evidences</li>
      <li>Generative formulation allows to dynamically decide on the number of relevant documents and sentences for different claims</li>
      </ul>

-    Based on the evidences obtained by GERE, they also train <b>a claim verification model<b>.
+    Based on the evidences obtained by GERE, they also train <b>a claim verification model</b>.
     </details>

 14. Towards LLM-based Fact Verification on News Claims with a Hierarchical Step-by-Step Prompting Method